MultiSafepay/docs/content/payment-methods/google-pay-integration.md

     For more information about the `paymentData` object, see Google Pay – [Response objects](https://developers.google.com/pay/api/web/reference/response-objects#PaymentData).

-# Step 5: Create an order
+# 5. Create an order

 From your server, [create an order](https://docs-api.multisafepay.com/reference/createorder) > Wallet order.
 See also Examples > Google Pay direct.

 For the `gateway_info.payment_token`, use `PaymentData.PaymentMethodData.PaymentMethodTokenizationData.token`.

-# Step 6: Redirect the customer
+# 6. Redirect the customer

 In response to the API request you made in the previous step, you receive a `payment_url` (see API Reference – [Create order](https://docs-api.multisafepay.com/reference/createorder) > Wallet order.
 See also Examples > Google Pay direct).